Jamir-boop/automationanywhere-improvements/README.md

 2. Press `Alt + P` to invoke the command palette.
 3. Enter a command or `help` for a list of commands.
 4. Press `Enter` to execute the command.

+## Why are there two separate files with different extensions?

+I'm aware that the presence of two files across different formats may seem unnecessary and potentially confusing.

+This decision was made considering the fact that there's no need to reinvent the wheel by creating a way to ship the entire `aa.user.styl` file, which was written in Stylus syntax.
+Both Stylus and Tampermonkey frameworks are proficient in simplifying the development work, expediting the process.
+Please note that I'm open to options that can streamline the installation process.

 ## License